 Based on State and City requirements, the City renews the District on an annual basis in order to establish and levy assessments for the District.
-Staff recommends no increase in the maintenance assessment for Fiscal Year 2018-19 because the present assessment revenue, combined with the District's other operating revenues, is adequate to cover current expenditures.
-The Engineer's Report summarizes the District's revenues and expenditures for Fiscal Year 2018-19.
+Staff is recommending that the assessment formula and total amount of the assessment for Fiscal Year 2019-20 (\$158,606) be the same as the previous 23 years.
+At the May 14, 2019 City Council meeting, Council preliminarily approved the Parking District (Attachment 2).
+The purpose of this agenda item is to hold the required second public hearing and approve the Engineer's Report (Attachment 3).
+The Engineer's Report summarizes the District's revenues and expenditures for Fiscal Year 2019-20.

-The District's preliminary revenues for Fiscal Year 2018-19 are estimated at \$1.85 million and are used for maintenance and operating expenses.
+The District's preliminary revenues for Fiscal Year 2019-20 are estimated at \$2.04 million and are used for maintenance and operating expenses.
 In general, the operating expenses are funded from the assessment (\$158,606), but other revenues also support the District, such as parking permit fees, investment earnings, and property taxes.
-It is estimated the District will receive \$998,000 in property tax revenues, \$122,000 in investment earnings, \$550,000 in permit revenues and \$23,000 in other revenues.
+It is estimated the District will receive \$976,000 in property tax revenues, \$183,000 in investment earnings, \$697,000 in permit revenues, and \$24,000 in other revenues.

 The District continues to fund the implementation of the Downtown Parking Work Plan.
-Previous projects funded include a study of the parking permit program, the evaluation and identification of parking technology solutions, a parking consultant who developed guidelines for a valet parking program, and shared parking agreements.
-The District is currently funding the implementation of parking technology (real-time wayfinding signs), biannual parking occupancy data collection at the public parking facilities, a parking level color-coding plan at the two public parking structures, and a valet parking pilot program at Parking Lot 11 (Villa Street at Franklin Street) to help manage the demand of public parking in downtown Mountain View.
-Staff is also developing the following parking programs for Fiscal Year 2018-19: shared parking opportunities, a paid parking study, and updating the downtown loading zones.
-The District continues to fund a Police Assistant position to focus on downtown parking enforcement efforts.
+Previous projects funded include a study of the parking permit program, the evaluation and identification of parking technology solutions, and a parking consultant who developed guidelines for a valet parking program and shared parking agreements.
+The District is currently funding the implementation of parking technology (real-time wayfinding signs), biannual parking occupancy data collection at the public parking facilities, a parking level color-coding plan at the two public parking structures, a shared parking opportunity with Kaiser Permanente, a valet parking pilot program at Parking Lot 11 (Villa Street at Franklin Street), and the Downtown Paid Parking Study to help manage the demand of public parking in downtown Mountain View.
+The District also continues to fund a Police Assistant position to focus on downtown parking enforcement efforts.